 - Receiving channel for external MIDI can be set on the synth itself, and is remembered on power-off.
 (Transmitted MIDI channel is fixed on channel 1)

 - MIDI handling is much more reliable.
 The board filters out all other channels before they get to the main CPU, also ignoring any messages that it cannot use, so there are no more MIDI overload-caused crashes, stuck notes etc.

 - Now receives MIDI pitch bend (±2 semitone range) and mod wheel.
 MIDI mod wheel is provided by a dedicated LFO, independent from the Bit One's own two LFOs.
 The modulation depth can also be controlled by MIDI channel aftertouch.

 - Receives MIDI sustain pedal (CC 64), which is used to control the Bit One's hold functionality.

-- New for firmware v1.3 - includes an arpeggiator!
-Requires an external MIDI clock source such as a drum machine.
+- Adds an arpeggiator with up, down, up + down and random modes.
+(Requires an external MIDI clock source such as a drum machine)

 Now supports the new Tauntek firmware for the Bit One, which, if installed, gives you realtime CC control over all of the synth's parameters.
 See manual for more details.